So what is Performance?

-Given the profile and coverage the England Team receive every time they play International Matches, it would be easy to think that Performance only deals with the England Team.
+Given the profile and coverage the England Team receive every time they play International matches, it would be easy to think that Performance only deals with the England Team.
 That team, and the success that the squad of talented athletes achieve is of course the ultimate objective, and there is no hiding place!
-Success or failure in Commonwealth Games or World Championships is a pretty public achievement these days, so everyone gets to know!
+Success or failure in Commonwealth Games or World Netball Championships is a very public achievement these days, so everyone gets to know!

 It is important to remember some key facts about Netball at International level: